Set up a connector to import healthcare EHR audit data (preview)

 The last step in setting up a Healthcare connector is to run a sample script that will upload the healthcare EHR auditing data in the text file (that you created in Step 1) to the Microsoft cloud.
 Specifically, the script uploads the data to the Healthcare connector.
 After you run the script, the Healthcare connector that you created in Step 3 imports the healthcare EHR auditing data to your Microsoft 365 organization where it can be accessed by other compliance tools, such as the Insider risk management solution.
 After you run the script, consider scheduling a task to run it automatically on a daily basis so the most current employee termination data is uploaded to the Microsoft cloud.
 See (Optional) Step 6: Schedule the script to run automatically.

 Go to window that you left open from the previous step to access the GitHub site with the sample script.
 Alternatively, open the bookmarked site or use the URL that you copied.
+You can also access the script here.

 Click the Raw button to display the script in text view.